 With over 200 million users relying on SharePoint to stay connected and engaged with their business, their colleagues, and their work, it’s no wonder that designing multi-device – and particularly mobile -compatibility is vital for your SharePoint site to succeed.

 However, you do still need to consider cross device compatibility in your SharePoint design.
 So, make sure to use Mobile Brower View to optimise your design, images and gifs for mobile device and don’t forget to test, test, test!

-To gather more quantitative data, you can use surveys – easy to do with Microsoft Forms in M365 – and hear direct from users about what works and doesn’t work for them.
+To gather more quantitative data, you can use surveys – easy to do with Forms in Microsoft in Microsoft 365 – and hear direct from users about what works and doesn’t work for them.
 By drilling into this data and listening to your users to understand the ‘why?’ behind their behaviour, you can pinpoint any issues with your design and make small changes to address these.

-The SharePoint platform itself is always in the process of continuous improvement – and you and your teams will benefit from the releases that automatically install fixes or deliver larger updates to install.
+The SharePoint platform itself is always in the process of continuous improvement.
+You and your teams will benefit from the releases that automatically install fixes or deliver larger updates to install.

 Launching your new SharePoint platform can feel daunting at first, particularly with a large volume of content to organise and share, but by applying these five basic rules you will be able to establish and maintain a highly usable, visually enticing SharePoint design that engages and inspires your employees day after day.

 Find our how we can level up your SharePoint design